Jeremie-Beucler/Rythm-of-thoughts/README.md

 ### Overall Trajectory

 First, let's have a first look at the trajectories using simple LOESS smoothing over the mean function scores.
+Note that the GAMM results below are more robust, this is just a quick first look.

 ![Mean trajectory of deliberation functions over normalized time.](./Output/overall_trajectory_loess_preliminary.png)